K-PaaS/application-platform-guide-eng/install/service/rabbitmq.md

 <br>

 ### <div id='3.4'> 3.4.
-Apply for service bind to Sample App and check App
+Request for service bind to Sample App and check App
-Once the service application is completed, download the labbit-example-app provided by cf and conduct the test.
+Once the service request is completed, download the labbit-example-app provided by cf and conduct the test.
-* Note: When applying for service bind, you must be logged in as a user who can apply for service bind in PaaS-TA..
+* Note: When requesting for service bind, you must be logged in as a user who can request for service bind in PaaS-TA..

 - Check the manifest file.